 |Call for Abstracts|

-We are pleased to invite dynamic industry experts, educators, practitioners, and authors to submit a Call for Abstracts form if they wish to present at the AHDI Healthcare Documentation Integrity Conference taking place August 4-6, 2016, in downtown Milwaukee, Wisconsin.
+We are pleased to invite dynamic industry experts, educators, practitioners, and authors to submit a Call for Abstracts form if they wish to present at the AHDI Healthcare Documentation Integrity Conference taking place July 13-15, 2017, in San Antonio, Texas.

 Upon submission of a Call for Abstracts form, the Program Committee will review the submitted form and if they feel the presentation outlined is a fit for the program, they will contact the presenter/applicant.
-The deadline for submissions has now passed.
+Abstracts are due no later than January 9, 2017.

 The Association for Healthcare Documentation Integrity (AHDI) is the world’s largest not-for-profit association representing the individuals and organizations in healthcare documentation.
 AHDI’s purpose is to protect the integrity of patients’ health information through continuous workforce development and the support of practitioners and industry partners.
 Learn more about AHDI's Healthcare Documentation Integrity Conference by visiting our web page.